It seems so easy to water your garden. You turn on the hose, spray water around, and you’re done. Right?

 - Water early in the morning.

-- Focus on the roots of the plant.
+- Focus on the plant roots.
 Wetting the foliage is a waste of water and can lead to disease.
 If you do get water on the leaves, they will have time to dry out during the heat of the day.

 - Give your garden about an inch of water a week.
 Place a rain gauge in an open spot to track rainfall.